Youth Visions for Health

 The typical workshops consist of four sessions, but can be tailored to meet the needs of your community.
 The sessions include: Advocacy, Spoken Word, Film making and Youth Engagement.

-1. Advocacy Session –Program Director, Lloyd Nadal leads an interactive session on making environmental change in local communities.
-Through simulation and debate activities, this session brings out youth opinions and the health disparities that most deeply affect young people.
+1. Advocacy Session –This interactive session focuses on how young people can make environmental change in their local communities and neighborhood.
+Through simulation and debate style activities, this session brings out the “real issues” that makes a community unhealthy and how they can change that.

-4.Optional: Parent ‘Youth Engagement’ Session- Designed specifically for adults, the Youth Engagement session is facilitated by Program Manager, Ruth Manzano, who focuses on the importance of adult involvement and support with youth advocacy activities to ensure successful youth projects and in forming successful youth/adult partnerships.
-Available in Spanish - language.
+4.Optional: Parent ‘Youth Engagement’ Session- Designed specifically for adults, this session focuses on the importance of adult involvement and support with youth advocacy activities to ensure successful youth projects and in forming successful youth/adult partnerships.

 Activities during the day can also include: